webmakerr-com/Webmakerr/readme.txt

 * Available Stock

 == Business Growth ==
-FluentCart includes tools that help you operate at scale.
+Webmakerr includes tools that help you operate at scale.
 From revenue analysis to team coordination, it comes with every operational tool pre-integrated, so you don’t need workarounds or extra plugins to manage growth.

 = Reports =
 You get detailed breakdowns of subscriptions, refunds, and subscriber churn rates.
 Filter performance by product, category, date range, to evaluate the ROI of every sale.

 = Payments =
 Payments are at the heart of eCommerce.
-FluentCart handles automatic retry logic on failed subscription renewals, supports prorated charges for mid-cycle upgrades or plan changes, and lets you offer installment payments—all without custom coding or third-party checkout tools.
+Webmakerr handles automatic retry logic on failed subscription renewals, supports prorated charges for mid-cycle upgrades or plan changes, and lets you offer installment payments—all without custom coding or third-party checkout tools.
 You can switch gateways, track payment history, and automate invoicing with ease.

 = Access Control =
 User Role management means you can safely scale your internal team too.
 Grant access to team members based on function.
 Everything is role-based, compartmentalized, and securely accessible from the backend.